-It is still important to apply a liquid termiticide soil treatment or install in-ground bait stations when treating for Formosan termites, but it is also important to find and treat any aboveground colonies.
-This is usually done by using a termiticide foam to treat wall, floor, or ceiling voids where such colonies occur, or by installing aboveground bait stations.
+It is still important to apply a liquid termiticide soil treatment when treating for Formosan termites, but it is also important to treat any aerial colonies.
+This is usually done by using a termiticide foam to treat wall, floor, and ceiling voids where such colonies occur.
 Professional pest control technicians are aware of this tendency of Formosan termites to form aerial colonies and have the equipment and experience needed to find and treat such colonies.
 However, aerial colonies are difficult to detect, and it is not practical to preventively treat an entire building for aerial colonies.
 It can take several repeat visits by the termite technician to find and eliminate all aerial Formosan colonies.
 This is one reason it is especially important to keep your termite contract in force if you live in an area where Formosan termites occur.